jenv5507/Election_Analysis/README.md

     - Araphahoe county had the lowest votes coming in at 24,801 or 6.7% of the votes.
 As you can see from the list above, Denver county had 306,055 votes which was the county with the highest votes.

--Following is a list of the candidates and their total votes and percentage of the total.
+-  Following is a list of the candidates and their total votes and percentage of the total.
     - Charles Casper Stockham had 85,213 votes or 23.0% of the total votes.
     - Diana DeGetter had 272,892 votes or 73.8% of the total votes.
     - Raymon Anthony Doane had the lowest votes coming in at 11,606 or 3.1% of the total votes.